exoplatform/exo-documentation/docs/Manage-Space.rst

 All users to add in the space are displayed by a suggestor to facilitate their add.

-.. note:: The space creator can display only spaces that he is a member on them.
+.. note:: Only spaces that the creator is member of can be selected.

 6. Click Create Space button to finish adding your new space.
 The new space appears.